 Blessed with imposing structures and pretty beach destinations, Shrivardhan is the place to be during monsoon when flashes its best smile.
 With all the white sand beaches, colossal sky, and unspoiled environs that yet remain to be completely explored, Shrivardhan is certainly one of the best places to visit in monsoon in Maharashtra.

-Laxminarayan Temple, beautiful beaches, Peshwa Memorial, and popular destinations like Diveagar, Kondivali and Harihareshwar must be visited when you are around Shrivardhan.
+Laxminarayan Temple, beautiful beaches, Peshwa Memorial, and popular destinations like Diveagar, Kandivali and Harihareshwar must be visited when you are around Shrivardhan.

 Distance & time taken from Mumbai to Shrivardhan: 187 km and 4h